-Complex Bankruptcy Cases
+Complex Bankruptcy Attorney

 Many bankruptcy firms handle only simple Chapter 7 and Chapter 13 cases.
 We have been handling complex cases and adversary proceedings for over thirty years., including cases with potential challenges to discherge, large amounts of debt, cases involving multi-party litigation and other complex cases.